-For specific clinical situations, providers of these services must submit hard copy supporting documentation to the FI to have the age restriction bypassed.
+Providers of these services must submit hard copy supporting documentation to the fiscal intermediary to have the age restriction bypassed for a specific clinical situation.

-Claims filed with hard copy supporting documentation to the FI will pend to medical review for confirmation of the conditions that are considered medically necessary.
+Claims filed with hard copy supporting documentation to the fiscal intermediary will pend to medical review for confirmation of the conditions that are considered medically necessary.